Your #1 Las Vegas Landscaping Company

 Different Types of Irrigation Sprinklers

-There are three main types of irrigation sprinklers, each with its benefits and ideal landscaping uses.
+There are several main types of irrigation sprinklers, each with its benefits and ideal landscaping uses.
 Here’s a description with recommendations for how and when to use them.

 Spray Irrigation